Trieste: Sports

+The historically most successful handball club in Italy, Pallamano Trieste is based in the city.

 Film

 Trieste has been portrayed on screen a number of times, with films often shot on location.
 In 1942 the early neorealist Alfa Tau! was filmed partly in the city.

-Cinematic interest in Trieste peaked during the height of the "Free Territory" era between 1947 and 1954, with international films such as Sleeping Car to Trieste and Diplomatic Courier portraying it as a hotbed of espionage.
+Cinematic interest in Trieste peaked during the height of the "Free Territory" era from 1947 to 1954, with international films such as Sleeping Car to Trieste and Diplomatic Courier portraying it as a hotbed of espionage.
 These films, along with The Yellow Rolls-Royce (1964), conveyed an image of the city as a cosmopolitan place of conflict between Great Powers, a portrayal which resembles Casablanca (1943).
-Italian filmmakers, by contrast, portrayed Trieste as unquestionably Italian in a series of patriotic films including Trieste mia! and Ombre su Trieste.
+Italian filmmakers, by contrast, portrayed Trieste as unquestionably Italian in a series of patriotic films, including Trieste mia! and Ombre su Trieste.

 In 1963 the city hosted the first International Festival of Science Fiction Film (Festival internazionale del film di fantascienza), which ran until 1982.
 Under the name Science Plus Fiction (now Trieste Science+Fiction Festival), the festival was revived in 2000.

-A new interest in the city has been sparked by movies such as The Invisible Boy (2014), its sequel The Invisible Boy—Second Generation and La Porta Rossa, a TV series.
+An interest in the city has been sparked by movies such as The Invisible Boy (2014), its sequel The Invisible Boy—Second Generation, and the TV series La Porta Rossa.

 Triestine cuisine

-There are three types of eateries: the conventional restaurant; the buffet, where ham, meat loaf, goulash, roast meat, Kaiserfleisch, tongue and belly meat are served; and the osmiza, a characteristic eatery in the Karst, where locally farmed products are enjoyed paired with wine.
+Long established authentic restaurants include Buffet da Pepi, Vecio Buffet Marascutti, Buffet Siora Rosa, and Antica Trattoria Suban.
+Buffet means that restaurant staff assemble a platter of cold cuts and antipasto for the customer who chooses either a lunch meal or a snack.
 Local cuisine has been influenced by the various ethnic groups which have populated the city, mainly Central Europeans.
-Traditional main courses include Jota, Minestra de Bisi Spacai (Pea stew), Rotolo di Spinaci in Straza (spinach rolls), Sardoni Impanai (breaded anchovies, a sought-after delicacy), Capuzi Garbi (krauts), Capuzi Garbi in Tecia (sautéed krauts), Vienna sausages, goulash, ćevapi and frito misto (fried fish).
-Popular desserts are: Presnitz, Fave Triestine, Titola, Crostoli, Struccolo de Pomi, Kugelhupf, Rigo Jancsi and the Triester Torte.
+Traditional main courses include jota, minestra de bisi spacai (pea stew), rotolo di spinaci in straza (spinach rolls), sardoni impanai (breaded anchovies, a sought-after delicacy), capuzi garbi (krauts), capuzi garbi in tecia (sautéed krauts), vienna sausages, goulash, ćevapi and frito misto (fried fish).
+Popular desserts are presnitz, fave triestine, titola, crostoli, struccolo de pomi, kugelhupf, rigo jancsi and the Triester torte.

-"Capo Triestino" (also "Capo in B" or "Capo in bicchiere") is considered a local coffee speciality.
+Capo Triestino (also capo in B or capo in bicchiere) is considered a local coffee speciality.
 This miniature cappuccino in a glass cup is usually consumed at the bar.
+The Prosecco wine is served in hundreds of variations.
+The eponymous village of Prosecco is located within the limits of the Trieste municipality.